 Attitudes about Work and Self

-Questions like those below are not necessarily situational and may not need a STAR answer.
+Questions like those below are not necessarily situational and may not require a STAR answer.
 The interviewer is seeking to learn your attitudes and feelings about specific work attributes which provide insight into the “real” you or predict your future behavior.
-When developing your answers, be sure to carefully consider how your responses might sound or be interpreted by someone who does not know you.
+When developing your answers, carefully consider how your responses might sound or be interpreted by someone who does not know you.

 - Everyone brings both strengths and weaknesses to a job.
 What do you believe is your greatest strength as well as your greatest weakness?